VictorBarone5066/lattice-decomp/README.md

 Usage notes:
--I compile with the following command: gcc -o decomp -Ofast -std=c11 -w -lm Constants.c IO.c Lattice.c Memory.c Structs.c Main.c extern/kdtree-master/kdtree.c
+-I compile with the following command:
+   "gcc -o decomp -Ofast -std=c11 -w -lm Constants.c IO.c Lattice.c Memory.c Structs.c Main.c extern/kdtree-master/kdtree.c"
 which names the executable 'decomp'.

 -Assuming that you named your executable 'decomp', the command:
-   ./decomp -i input.ldc -r 3.15
+   "./decomp -i input.ldc -r 3.15"
+will read input from the file input.ldc and OVERWRITE the radius within input.ldc with the value 3.5 (the -r option is not required.
+If left out, the input.ldc radius will be used instead).

 -To avoid slowdowns associated with console output, especially for long runs, do this:
-   ./decomp -i input.ldc -r 3.15 >out.ldc
+   "./decomp -i input.ldc -r 3.15 >out.ldc"
--this is especially important for remote connections (in which case you might also sandwich the above command inbetween 'nohup' and '&'). will read input from the file input.ldc and OVERWRITE the radius within input.ldc with the value 3.5 (the -r option is not required.
-If left out, the input.ldc radius will be used instead).
+this is especially important for remote connections (in which case you might also sandwich the above command inbetween 'nohup' and '&').

 -The files Constants.* include some important things that you may want to change.
 Specifically:
 --the "#define"s in Constants.h (see comments within actual file) --the "const external"s in Constants.c (see comments within actual file)